 How to create an Ordinary Shares Investment Term Sheet template

-Overview of an Ordinary Shares Investment Term Sheet
+What is an Ordinary Shares Investment Term Sheet Template?

 What is an Ordinary Shares Investment Term Sheet?